silevitch/GuardBear/README.md

 GuardBear is a reverse proxy which will take traffic destined for a 3rd party and do the following:

 * Only send cookies meant for that 3rd party
-* Mask identifying information - Currently, client ip address and referring url
+* Mask identifying information (gdpr, ccpa, etc) - Currently, client ip address and referring url

 ![GuardBear Traffic Flow](https://raw.githubusercontent.com/silevitch/GuardBear/main/GuardBear.png)